alsongard/NextJs/NextJS13/next_notes.md

 }
 ```

+### **Fetching fundamentals
+- fetch data on the server using server components
+- fetch data in parallel to minimize waterfall and loading time: in this the dat ais fetched in parallel, the next data to be fetched does not have to wait for the first data to be completely fetched.
+- For layouts and pages, fetch data where it's used, this means NextJS will automatically dedupe  request in a tree(does not send duplicate request once the fetch has been already sent)
+- Using Loading UI, streaming and Suspense to progressively render a page and show a result to the user while the rest of the content loads :
+    loading UI refers to loading page

 // requesting users data we do the following:
 create a library directory / in the root folder of the webappName
 To fetch data from the following [website](https://jsonplaceholder.typicode.com/users)